-At Berlin Airport there are taxi waiting for you in front of each terminal.
+At Berlin Airport, there are taxis waiting for you in front of each terminal.

 Public transport system

-Berlin has an intricate but understandable public transportation network that consists of U-Bahn (subway), S-Bahn (city trains), Straßenbahn (streetcar), Bus and Regional Trains (RE).
+Berlin has an intricate but understandable public transportation network that consists of:

-The city is divided into three fare zones called A, B and C, and Berlin Airport is located in zone C. Tickets for public transport in Berlin can be purchased at any S-Bahn or U-Bahn station.
+The city is divided into three fare zones called A, B, and C, and Berlin Airport is located in zone C (people mostly stay in A and B zones).
+Tickets for public transport in Berlin can be purchased at any S-Bahn or U-Bahn station.
 It is also possible to buy tickets on the streetcars and buses directly from the driver.
 To travel in all three zones, the price of a single S-Bahn ticket is 3.60 euros, the single ticket is valid for two hours, and allows unlimited transfers.
 The day pass, at a cost of 7.70 euros, allows unlimited travel from the current day until 3 a.m. the next day.
-Berlin’s night-time public transport network U-Bahn and S-Bahn trains run from Sunday to Thursday until approximately 00:30.
+Berlin's night-time public transport network U-Bahn and S-Bahn trains run from Sunday to Thursday until approximately 00:30.
 Night buses and streetcars run from midnight until approximately 4:30 am.
 Night buses are marked with an N and the line number.
-On Friday, Saturday nights and during the Holidays, U-Bahn and S-Bahn trains run all night except for a few lines.
-There is also the possibility of renting bikes
+On Friday, Saturday nights, and during the Holidays, U-Bahn and S-Bahn trains run all night except for a few lines.
+There is also the possibility of renting bikes.

 Other useful information